 - Who sells to the same customers that the subject property sells to?
 Could this be a channel of interested buyers?

-- Are any of the existing customers of the property vendor considered potential purchasers of the property today?
+- Are any of the existing customers of the property vendor/owner that could be considered potential purchasers of the property today?

 - Are there any industry related executives seeking to move into their own property and run a similar business themselves?